nguyenvukhang/kitty2/docs/shell-integration.rst

 disabled
     Turn off all shell integration.
-The shell's launch environment is not modified and :envvar:`KITTY_SHELL_INTEGRATION` is not set.
+The shell's launch environment is not modified and :envvar:`ALATTY_SHELL_INTEGRATION` is not set.
 Useful for :ref:`manual integration <manual_shell_integration>`.

 no-rc
     Do not modify the shell's launch environment to enable integration.
-Useful if you prefer to load the kitty shell integration code yourself, either as part of :ref:`manual integration <manual_shell_integration>` or because you have some other software that sets up shell integration.
+Useful if you prefer to load the alatty shell integration code yourself, either as part of :ref:`manual integration <manual_shell_integration>` or because you have some other software that sets up shell integration.
-    This will still set the :envvar:`KITTY_SHELL_INTEGRATION` environment variable when kitty runs the shell.
+    This will still set the :envvar:`ALATTY_SHELL_INTEGRATION` environment variable when alatty runs the shell.

 no-cursor
     Turn off changing of the text cursor to a bar when editing shell command line.

 no-title
-    Turn off setting the kitty window/tab title based on shell state.
+    Turn off setting the alatty window/tab title based on shell state.
-    Note that for the fish shell kitty relies on fish's native title setting functionality instead.
+    Note that for the fish shell alatty relies on fish's native title setting functionality instead.

 no-cwd